-- 1. Handrails shall be permitted to be interrupted by a newel post. - 2.
-The use of a volute, turnout, starting easing or starting newel shall be allowed over the lowest tread. - 3.
-Two or more separate rails shall be considered continuous if the termination of the rails occurs within 6 inches (152 mm) of each other.
-If transitioning between a wall-mounted handrail and a guardrail/handrail, the wall-mounted rail must return into the wall.
+- 1. Handrails shall be permitted to be interrupted by a newel post at the turn. - 2.
+The use of a volute, turnout, starting easing or starting newel shall be allowed over the lowest tread.

 R311.5.6.3 Handrail grip size.
 All required handrails shall be of one of the following types or provide equivalent graspability.